MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-journey-evaluate-environment.md

 > [!TIP]
 > You can start by copying the questionnaire into a Microsoft Word document.
 Try to answer all questions and capture all details as you move through.

-*See also*, Environmental discovery for Microsoft Teams rollout](environmental-discovery-for-Microsoft-Teams-rollout.md).

 ## Project team

 Ensure that you’ve engaged the right people for your project team.
-Verify the steps you completed in [Enlist your project stakekholders](enlist-stakeholders.md).
+Verify the steps you completed in [Enlist your project stakekholders](upgrade-enlist-stakeholders.md).

 ## Office 365 tenant details